tibber/com.tibber.athom/README.md

 #### 1.9.0

 - Updated dependencies
-- Added caching of yesterdays prices
+- Added caching of yesterday's prices
 - Added a new condition card: current price is one of the [x] lowest prices between [y] and [z]
 - Added new icons
 - Added source link to manifest